MicrosoftDocs/well-architected/well-architected/cost/optimize-checklist.md

   - [Enterprise Dev Test Subscription](https://azure.microsoft.com/offers/ms-azr-0148p/)
   - [Microsoft Cloud Solution Provider program](https://partner.microsoft.com/membership/cloud-solution-provider)

 - **Have a scale-in and scale-out policy**.
 In a cost-optimized architecture, costs scale linearly with demand.
 Increasing customer base shouldn't require more investment in infrastructure.
-Conversely, if demand drops, scale-down of unused resources.
-Autoscale Azure resources when possible.
+Conversely, if demand drops, scale-down unused resources.
+And autoscale Azure resources when possible.
   - [Autoscale instances](./optimize-autoscale.md)
+  - [Azure SQL Database elastic pools](/azure/azure-sql/database/elastic-pool-overview) are a simple, cost-effective solution for managing and scaling multiple databases that have varying and unpredictable usage demands
+  - [SQL Serverless](/azure/azure-sql/database/serverless-tier-overview) is a compute tier for single databases in Azure SQL Database that automatically scales compute based on workload demand and bills for the amount of compute that you use per second.

 - **Reevaluate design choices**.
 Analyze the cost reports and forecast the capacity needs.
 You might need to change some design choices.